Skip to content

 Moving story about the marginalised existence of Argentine 'transvestis'

-In False Bitches, Camila Sosa Villada grants the reader an intimate and moving glimpse into the colourful, but also harsh and lonely existence of (Argentine) transsexuals.
+In False Bitches, Camila Sosa Villada gives the reader an intimate and moving glimpse into the colourful, but also harsh and lonely existence of (Argentine) transsexuals.
 And thus holds a merciless mirror up to the intolerant, judgmental society.
 A 'party' 'Being a transvesti is a party' was the motto of Angie, one of Camila Sosa Villada's transgender friends.
 An incantation...

 'The Queen of Saba was a migrant.'
 'Song of old lovers': a rich, engaging and intelligent novel by Laura Restrepo